bhmj/pg-api/README.md

 1. query is parsed and matching `Method` is found in the config file
 2. [preprocessing](#preprocessing--postprocessing) is executed if any item found in `Enhance` section
 3. SQL query is built based on query params and using calling convention
-4. DB query is excecuted
+4. DB query is executed
 5. The response is returned
 6. Postprocessing is executed in the background (if defined)